The Differences in Gasoline

 Fuel Additive Packages

 All gasoline sold in Michigan is required to meet a minimum fuel performance standard established by the state.

 All gasoline sold in the United States is required by the EPA to have a minimum level of fuel additive to prevent fuel injector clogging.

 The major differences in gasoline result from the fuel additive packages that go beyond the minimums established and the degree of quality control measures that some marketers have put in place to ensure a consistent high quality product.

 Some of these additive packages are designed to not only keep the engine clean but also clean up a dirty engine/fuel injectors/ and prolong the life of the engine, etc. Since these additives are very expensive to add to the gasoline, many of the major oil companies do their own testing of the gasoline at retail to make sure it is their additive package that is being used and that the fuel has not been altered or modified by an unscrupulous dealer trying to increase profits.

 Because Michigan has a Motor Fuels Quality program, every gasoline sold in this state should meet the minimum standards and perform satisfactorily in the average consumer's vehicle provided they have purchased the recommended octane.
 The added benefits that some marketers offer is a matter of consumer preference based upon their vehicle needs and driving experiences.
 If a particular vehicle performs best on one type of gasoline, you may wish to stick to that type for best engine performance and longevity.

-Should you have questions or concerns regarding the quantity or quality of gasoline you have received, please contact the Michigan Department of Agriculture, Consumer Complaint Toll Free Hotline at 1-800-MDA-FUEL.
+Should you have questions or concerns regarding the quantity or quality of gasoline you have received, please contact the Michigan Department of Agriculture & Rural Development, Consumer Complaint Toll Free Hotline at 1-800-MDA-FUEL.